Kiss and Make-Up

-Kiss and Make-Up is a 1934 romantic comedy film starring Cary Grant as a doctor who specializes in making women beautiful.
+Kiss and Make-Up is a 1934 American romantic comedy film directed by Harlan Thompson starring Cary Grant as a doctor who specializes in making women beautiful.
 Genevieve Tobin and Helen Mack play his romantic entanglements.
 The film was based on the play Kozmetika by István Békeffy (credited as Stephen Bekeffi).
 All of the WAMPAS Baby Stars of 1934 were cast in roles in the film.

 Plot

 Dr. Maurice Lamar runs a highly successful business in Paris providing cosmetic surgery and other beauty treatments to women.
 Old friend Max Pascal visits him to try to borrow money to finish his research, but Maurice rejects him, instead offering him a job and later a partnership, but Max declines.

 Maurice unveils the new Eve Caron and declares her perfect.
 However, her husband Marcel wants a wife who is just a bit beautiful, not someone who attracts the attention of every man, so he divorces her.
 Maurice then marries her.
 They travel to a beauty convention on the Riviera on their honeymoon, accompanied by Maurice's naturally pretty secretary Annie, who secretly yearns for him.
 However, Eve is so careful about guarding her beauty that all the restrictions that she imposes on herself irritate her new husband.
 Eve takes so long getting ready that they miss the banquet in his honor.

 While swimming, Annie meets an appreciative Marcel Caron.
 They go on a date, and Annie admires Marcel's curly hair.
 When Marcel later encounters Maurice at a nightclub, he is delighted when he correctly guesses what Eve has done to Maurice, as he had to endure the same behavior himself.

 On the honeymoon night, Eve complains that she has no more cleansing cream and insists that Annie bring her some more.
 After Annie delivers the cream, she becomes upset and quits, and Maurice cannot understand why.
 When Maurice sees Eve ready for bed, with cleansing cream on her face and wearing a hairnet and gloves, he takes another hotel room and later seeks a divorce.

 Maurice returns to Paris, only to find his business in shambles without Annie to manage things.
 He decides to quit cosmetics and conduct research with Max.
 Annie appears and informs Maurice that she is going to marry Marcel.
 Maurice then realizes that he loves Annie.
 He chases after the couple in a taxi and they both crash.
 Annie discovers to her horror that Marcel's curly hair is a toupée.
 She tells Maurice that she loves him.